May be extended by classes, objects, traits, and packages (via package objects).

 of a derived type.

-In English, this means you should extend Either.LeftBias.Base[Error]( Error.Empty )
+In English, this means you should extend Either.LeftBias.Base[Error]( Error.Empty ), not just Either.LeftBias.Base( Error.Empty ).

 Note: Entities that do not need to extend another class can extend the abstract class Either.LeftBias.Base, which allows defining the Empty token in the superclass constructor rather than overriding EmptyTokenDefinition.